Skip to main content

 Most enterprise replatforms fail in the week before go-live.
-The last four we ran didn't.

 Go-live rehearsals

-Minimum, per programme
+Minimum, per project

 0h